dotnet/winforms/Documentation/winforms-designer.md

-# Using the Classic WinForms Designer to Design WinForms Core Forms
+# Using the Classic WinForms Designer in WinForms Core

 At this point, a dedicated WinForms Designer for WinForms Core is not yet available.
 As a workaround, you can use Visual Studio’s option to work with linked files and use its WinForms Designer for the Classic Framework.